Olatubosun/rocksdb.docs/PlainTable-Format.md

     FK 7 AAABBAA
     FK 8 AAACAAAB

-(where FK means full key flag, PF means prefix flag and SF means suffix flag)
+(where FK means full key flag, PF means prefix flag and SF means suffix flag.)

 ##### Internal Bytes Encoding
 In both of Plain and Prefix encoding type, internal bytes of the internal key are encoded in the same way.